The Best Places to Visit in Saudi Arabia

 The Kingdom of Saudi Arabia has long been shrouded in intrigue and mystery being closed to all but religious tourists for years.
 But with tourist visas now available, intrepid travellers can finally explore this enigmatic country full of interesting cultural and historical sites.
 Here are the best places to visit in Saudi Arabia.

-In the north-west sits the desert town of Ha’il, once a stop on the camel caravan route of the Hajj and home of the famously generous poet Hatim al’Tai.
-Just outside of the city, you’ll find one of the country’s five UNESCO heritage sites, Jubbah, famous for its well-preserved rock-carvings, some of which are thought to be over 10,000 years old.
-Also check out the flea market and Aarif Castle, a mud fortress which has 360-degree views over Ha’il and used to be the location where people watched for the new moon to signal the beginning and end of Ramadan.
+In the northwest sits the desert town of Ha’il, once a stop on the camel caravan route of the Hajj and home of the famously generous poet Hatim al’Tai.
+Just outside of the city, you’ll find one of the country’s five UNESCO heritage sites, Jubbah, famous for its well-preserved rock carvings, some of which are thought to be over 10,000 years old.
+Also check out the flea market and Aarif Castle, a mud fortress that has 360-degree views over Ha’il.
+It was once used by locals to watch for the new moon which signals the beginning and end of Ramadan.

-Ta’if is known as the City of Roses, famous for its roughly 700 farms growing roses in the region, the smell of which is said to perfume the whole city.
-You can tour a local rose factory to get an insight into production in the region but Ta’if also has some historic buildings such as the architectural treasure house of Shubra Palace, converted into a heritage museum and a bustling souq in the city centre, where you can buy local products like honey and rose water.
+Ta’if is known as the City of Roses, and for good reason!
+It's home to roughly 700 rose farms, the smell of which is said to perfume the whole city.
+Be sure to tour a local rose factory to get an insight into production in the region.
+But Ta’if is more than just a bed of roses, it also has some interesting historic buildings such as the architectural treasure house of Shubra Palace, converted into a heritage museum, and a bustling souq in the city centre.
+There, you can pick up some local products like honey and rose water.

 Considered the second holiest city in Islam, Medina is where Muhammad established the Muslim religion and where his body is entombed, so it is a very sacred area where only Muslims are permitted to enter.
 Medina is home to The Prophet’s Mosque, one of the largest mosques in the world, and the second built by the Prophet Muhammad.
-Pilgrims who perform Hajj will visit this Mosque for its significant connection to the life of the Prophet but tourists can view Medina from the outskirts, with a short hike up Mount Uhud to see the sunset over the holy city.
+Pilgrims who perform Hajj will visit this Mosque for its significant connection to the life of the Prophet.
+Tourists, however, can still view Medina from the outskirts.
+Just a short hike up Mount Uhud and you'll be able to see the sunset over the holy city.

-This remote ancient desert town is filled with mud-brick and stone houses and is home to the first UNESCO heritage site in Saudi Arabia, the monolith of Mada’in Saleh, also known as Hegra or Southern Petra.
+This remote, ancient desert town made up of mud-brick and stone houses is home to the first UNESCO heritage site in Saudi Arabia, the monolith of Mada’in Saleh, also known as Hegra or Southern Petra.
 You’ll notice its resemblance to the rock-hewn architecture in Jordan, and in fact, this site was built after Petra by the Nabateans as their second-largest settlement.
 From the ruins of the Old Town to the overarching canyons at the Ragasat Mountains, known locally as the ‘Dancing Mountains’, date farms and 131 monumental tombs that are thousands of years old, AlUla is set to be one of the most popular historic sites in the country.

 The holiest city in Islam and the birthplace of both the Prophet Muhammad and of the Muslim religion itself, Mecca is where Muhammad is believed to have received the first revelations from Allah that went on to become the Koran.
 Strictly off-limits to non-Muslims, the city almost triples in population during the Hajj pilgrimage, where devotees from around the world travel to the Great Mosque of Makkah, home to the Ka’bah, one of Islam’s holiest sites and where all Muslim prayer is directed.